 Here are a few more tips for designing a small bathroom:

 - Get a medicine cabinet with a mirror for above your sink.
-If I didn’t want to use my grandma’s vintage mirror then I definitely would have.
+If I didn’t want to use my grandma’s vintage mirror as a focal point then I definitely would have!
+Any hidden compartments and storage spaces for your toothbrush/toothpaste, skincare and such are essential when working with a small amount of square footage.

-- A stationary, glass shower half wall is a great way to open a small space up especially in awkwardly shaped small bathrooms.
+- A stationary, glass shower half wall is a great way to open a small space up especially in awkwardly shaped small bathrooms or even a glass door for your tub or shower is a great option.

 Pin my 5+ Practical Tips for Designing a Small Bathroom for inspiration: